 Simulacra and Simulation is a 1981 book by Jean Baudrillard, the philosopher and cultural theorist.
 The book examines the relationships between reality, symbols, and society.
 Baudrillard's theory argues that we live in a simulation constructed by the media.
 He uses the concepts of the simulacra and simulation to address the concept of mass reproduction and reproduceability that characterizes our electronic media culture.

-The Hegelian Dispatch Podcast
+The Western Canon Podcast

 Substack App